Git Quick Start Guide

 git push -f origin main

 Windows uses carriage return line feed (CRLF, \r\n), while Linux uses line feed (LF, \n).
-If you create or modify files on Windows and then view them on Linux, Git may think the files have changed due to the different line endings.
+If you create or modify a file on Windows and then view it on Linux, Git may think the file has changed due to the difference in line endings.

 Solution: You can configure Git to handle line endings.
 Use the following commands to set Git to automatically convert line endings: